Can a Christian sue someone for damages according to the Bible?

 Does any one of you, when he has a case against his neighbor, dare to go to law before the unrighteous and not before the saints?
 Or do you not know that the saints will judge the world?
 If the world is judged by you, are you not competent to constitute the smallest law courts?
 Do you not know that we will judge angels?
 How much more matters of this life?
 So if you have law courts dealing with matters of this life, do you appoint them as judges who are of no account in the church?
-(NASB) 1 Cor.
-6:1-4
+1 Corinthians 6:1-4 (NASB)

 The next verse tells us that believers should be ashamed to go before a civil judge.
 Any legal action should be decided by a very wise believer.

-Then God encourages us to follow a better pattern.
+Then God encourages believers to follow a better pattern.
 It is better not to sue and be defrauded.
 That is, it is better to suffer injustice and not to take legal action against another believer.

 Did you notice that the Holy Spirit says “it is already a defeat for you”?
 They had already violated God’s standard of the heart by suing other believers in a secular court.
 They demonstrated complete insensitivity to one another and revealed their own self-centeredness.
 They were already taking legal action against one another.

+The response of our hearts toward those who offend us should always be forgiveness and a willingness to be defrauded – to suffer loss.
 While legal action against unbelievers is not prohibited explicitly, it would appear that if we are to love our enemies as ourselves (Matthew 5:43-44) then we should be willing to be defrauded by them as well.
 It is better to forgive and yield!

 Suggested Links:An Eye For an Eye